ReachFinancial/sdet-code-challenge/README.md

-# Senior SDET Challenge - Loan Application API Testing

-## 🎯 Overview
+# 🎯 Your Tasks

-Your assignment is to test a loan application API.
-Build a robust test suite, identify defects, and provide additional technical documentation where needed.
+Your assignment is to test this loan application API.
+Design a test suite, identify defects, and provide additional technical documentation where needed.

+## 1. Write Comprehensive Tests
+### Using whatever language/framework you think is most appropriate, create a test suite that covers:

+- **Functional Tests**: Happy path scenarios, CRUD operations
+- **Input Validation**: Required fields, data types, formats
+- **Business Logic**: Income thresholds, amount limits
+- **Error Handling**: Invalid requests, non-existent resources

+## 2. Find and Document Issues
+Identify any issues or defects in the API behavior.
+Document your findings in `TEST_RESULTS.md`:

+**Include for each bug:**
+- Bug description and severity (Critical/High/Medium/Low)
+- Steps to reproduce
+- Expected vs actual behavior
+- Request/response examples
+- Business impact

+## 3. Provide Test Documentation
+In your `TEST_RESULTS.md`, include:
+- Test execution instructions
+- Bug report (see above)
+- Test approach and strategy
+- Framework choice justification
+- Coverage summary

+## 📮 Submission

+1. Create a new branch: `solution/[your-name]`
+2. Regularly commit your changes
+3. Attach and email your completed code challenge to lindsay.sofield@reach.com

-## 🚀 Getting Started
+# 🚀 Getting Started

 ```bash
 cd api